liuggio/liuggio.github.com/_posts/2014-04-29-domain-driven-design-and-symfony-for-simple-app.md

 So we start writing the business goal in `features/post.feature`

-	 Scenario: Create a new blog post
+	 Scenario: Write a new blog Post
-	    Given I am an author
+	    Given I am an Author
 	    When I fill in the following:
 	      |  First Post | Great Description |
-	    Then the "First Post" post should be saved.
+	    Then the "First Post" post should be written.

-	  Scenario: Publish a blog post
+	  Scenario: Publish a blog Post
-	    Given I am an author
+	    Given I am an Author
-	    And I have a post with "First Post" and "Great Description" as description When I publish the post with the title "First Post" Then the "First Post" post should be public.
+	    And I wrote a post with "First Post" and "Great Description" as description When I publish the post with the title "First Post" Then the "First Post" post should be public.

 	  Scenario: List of all my posts
 	    Given I am an author
-	    And I have written the following:
+	    And I wrote the following posts:
 	      |  First Post | Great Description |
 	      |  Second Post | Bad Description |
-	    When I see the list of all my post
+	    When I see the list of all my posts
 	    Then the "First Post" and the "Second Post" should be shown.

 So we have completed the outside specification, now we could go deep inside with `phpspec` describing the behaviours of our domain.

-We have recognized 2 entities `Post` and `Author` they didn't change together so they are 2 different concept, they are `Entity` and not value objects because they could change, and they have a lifecycle, and we do want to identify an Author or a Post.
+We have recognized 2 entities `Post` and `Author` they didn't change together so they are 2 different concepts, they are `Entity` and not value objects because they could change, and they have a lifecycle, and we do want to identify an Author or a Post.

 Install the tool that helps you to design focusing on the behaviors: